CyclistsHub is supported by its readers. If you buy products using our links, we may receive a commission (learn more).

 The 75mm travel on the front is one of the lower travel bikes we have in our lineup, but it is certainly not to be over sighted.
-This bike will fit right in on forest paths, light trails, and even your daily commute to and from the office or shops.
+This bike will fit on forest paths, light trails, and even your daily commute to and from the office or shops.

-So if you’re looking for a great do it all bike, then the Giant ATX is a great bike to consider.
+So if you’re looking for a great ‘do it all’ bike, then the Giant ATX is a great bike to consider.

-Interested in more mountain bikes?
+Are you interested in more mountain bikes?
 Check this selection of the best beginner mountain bikes.

 Rockrider 27.5″ ST 520